Autofolding for Source Code Summarization: Results

 \boldpara{Performance} To assess the performance of TASSAL and the baselines, we used the annotated test set provided by each of the two annotators as our gold standard in turn, averaging the results across both annotators.
 In this way we can measure whether the output of the summarizer matches human judgements.

-For each file in the test set, we treated the folding problem as a binary classification, classifying each line of code in a foldable region as either unfolded (positive) or folded (negative), excluding one-line foldable regions.
+For each file in the test set, we treated the folding problem as a binary classification, classifying each line of code in a foldable region as either unfolded (positive) or folded (negative), excluding one-line foldable regions (which are indistinguishable since all foldable regions are folded to one line).
 This enabled us to calculate the average accuracy, precision and recall of our summarizer across all test files and also $F_1$ as the harmonic mean of the average precision and recall.

 We compared both TASSAL with the topic model and TASSAL with VSM (which we denote as TASSAL VSM).
 The resulting average performance metrics at a compression ratio of 50\% are given in \autoref{tab:lines50}.
 As one can clearly see from the results, TASSAL (with topic model) outperformed all the systems, by a margin of about 10\% when compared against the best performing baseline (Javadoc).
 TASSAL VSM on the other hand performed poorly, losing to the Javadoc baseline.
 We also performed the same analysis on each foldable region of code, \ie classifying each foldable region as either unfolded or folded.
 The resulting average performance metrics are given in \autoref{tab:folds50} and one can see that TASSAL is once again the best performing system.